BoyBaykiller/IDKEngine/Readme.md

 6. **{C}** + **{A, E, J}**
 7. **{E}** + **{A, C, J}**

-Notice how the classic partitions can be created by placing a single split index that divides the primitives into two sets.
+Notice how the classic partitions can be created by defining a single split index that divides the primitives into two sets.
 "Split index" being the object space equivalent of split position.
-Unlike other methods, SweepSAH tests all $N - 1$ classic partitions and picks the one with the lowest cost.
-Here you can see it sweeping from left to right (on the x-axis), moving the split index one step further to the right every time.
+Unlike other methods, SweepSAH goes through all $N - 1$ classic partitions and picks the one with the lowest cost.
+Here you can see it sweeping through the triangles (on the x-axis), moving the split index one step further to the right every time.
+These correspond to the first three partitions I've listed:

 ![BVH Sweep](Screenshots/Articles/LeftRightSweep.gif)

 But what about the exotic partitions?
 Let's look at number 5 as an example.
 This corresponds to the far left and far right triangle forming a child.
 The two middle triangles form the other child.
 These kind of partitions are usually uninteresting.
 So as with other split methods, they are ignored.
-However, I do have a small extension that [tests some exotic partitions](#50-considering-exotic-partitions).
+However, I do have a small extension that [tests some](#50-considering-exotic-partitions).

 ### 2.0 Implementation